VictoriaMetrics/VictoriaMetrics.github.io/README.md

 ### Troubleshooting

+* It is recommended to use default command-line flag values (i.e. don't set them explicitly) until the need in tweaking these flag values arises.

 * If VictoriaMetrics works slowly and eats more than a CPU core per 100K ingested data points per second, then it is likely you have too many active time series for the current amount of RAM.